OpenDSU/docssite/pages/quickstart/Developers Tutorial (RFC-114).md

-<p style='text-align: justify;'>If you want to learn more about domains, check out <a href="https://www.opendsu.org/pages/concepts/BDNS%20(RFC-022).html">BDNS (RFC-022)</a>.
+<p style='text-align: justify;'>If you want to learn more about domains, check out <a href="https://www.opendsu.org/pages/concepts/BDNS%20(RFC-022).html">BDNS</a>.
 </p>

 **Contributors**

 1. <p style='text-align: justify;'><a href="https://www.axiologic.net/">Axiologic Research</a>: New content and improvements.
 Original texts under PharmaLedger Association and Novartis funding.
 MIT licensed content accordingly with the contracts.
 Publish and maintain the <a href="https://www.opendsu.org/">www.opendsu.org</a> site.

+2. <p style='text-align: justify;'><a href="https://pharmaledger.org/">PharmaLedger Project</a>: Review, feedback, observations, new content, and corrections MIT licensed accordingly with the consortium agreements.

-2. PrivateSky Research Project: MIT licensed content accordingly with the contracts.
+3. PrivateSky Research Project: MIT licensed content accordingly with the contracts.
 <a href="https://profs.info.uaic.ro/~ads/PrivateSky/"> https://profs.info.uaic.ro/~ads/PrivateSky/</a>

-# Annex 1.
-Contributors
+# **Annex 1.
+Contributors**

 | **Current Editors**                 | **Email**                                                                    |
 |:------------------------------------|:-----------------------------------------------------------------------------|